Lucknow wall collapse: Rescue operation to pull out those trapped took 6 hrs | Science-Environment

 Narrating the scene and situation in which, the police, fire brigade and State Disaster Response Force (SDRF) carried out the rescue operation, Singh said, ''The scene and situation was such that there was absolute darkness, no electricity, continuous rainfall and water upto waist-level high in which the rescue operation was carried out.''
 Joint Commissioner of Police (Law and Order) Piyush Mordia had also reached the spot to oversee the rescue work, he added. ''Some labourers were living in huts outside an Army enclave in the Dilkusha area.
 Owing to heavy overnight rains, the boundary wall of the Army enclave collapsed,'' Joint Commissioner of Police Mordia told PTI.

 ''We reached the spot around 3 am.
 Nine bodies were pulled out from the debris.
-One person was rescued alive,'' he said.
+One person was rescued alive,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)